NicoDupont/Resources/VBA-Excel/readme.md

 ### VBA - Excel
 ---

-For each resource, you have a markdown file or a .bas(vb) file
+For each resource, you have a .bas(vb) file.
+An example is provided if possible.

 #### Date Function